 Medical Assistant

-If you want a blend of working with patients and doing administrative tasks, this is a great career choice.
-Medical assistants check the patient’s vital signs, administer medicine or injections, and prepare blood samples for testing.
+This is a great career choice if you want to combine working with patients with administrative tasks.
+Medical assistants check patients’ vital signs, administer medicine or injections, and prepare blood samples for testing.

 They also update patient records and do clerical work that helps the office function.
-Medical assistants can work in hospitals, clinics, physician’s offices, and other facilities, so it’s a versatile position.
+Medical assistants can work in hospitals, clinics, physician’s offices, and other facilities, so it’s versatile.

 The average salary for medical assistants is $34,800.